-Elk is a lean meat, with much lower fat than beef.
+Elk is lean meat, with much lower fat than beef.
 It is also incredibly high in protein!

 Elk is also a bit sweeter than ground beef.
 You may be expecting it to be gamey, but it is surprising not at all!
 It is really tasty!
 My kids prefer elk burgers to regular beef burgers.
-Cora actually won't even eat a beef burger, but is always excited when elk burgers are on the menu!
+My youngest actually won't even eat a beef burger, but is always excited when elk burgers are on the menu!

 Ground Elk: Because elk is so lean, it does need the help of some extra fat to bind it together.
 If you are purchasing elk from the store it will likely already have some beef or beef fat added in, so nothing additional is needed.

 If you had your own elk meat processed, then add 2 tablespoons of butter or oil per pound.
 Chopped bacon is also a delicious way to add fat to the burgers.

 - Divide the meat into four equal portions, and shape each into a ½-inch-thick patty.

-- Then press an indention into the center of the patty This gives the meat room to expand and helps them to keep their shape as they cook.
+- Press an indention into the center of the patty.
+This gives the meat room to expand and helps them to keep their shape as they cook.
 It also helps the patties to cook more evenly.

-- Since elk meat is so lean, you'll want to grease your pan or grill grates so that the meat does not stick.
+- Grease your pan or grill grates so that the lean meat does not stick.
 I use butter when cooking on the stove, and rub the grates with oil when cooking on a grill.

 - Whether cooking your burger patties in a pan or on a grill, use medium heat.
 Cook the patty for 4 minutes, then flip it over and cook an additional 4 minutes.
 Cheese can be added a couple of minutes after flipping the burger.

 Top your burger with your favorite hamburger toppings.
 While some elk burger aficionados say that ketchup and mustard don't belong, it really is about designing a burger that you think is delicious.

 My personal preference is to top the elk burger with caramelized onions and garlic aioli!
 It is also delicious with bacon and an over-easy egg.